access-ci-org/access-oauth-mapfile/docs/README.md

 Set the permissions for the config for read-only by root to keep the API-KEY private:

     $ chmod 0600 etc/xsede-oauth-mapfile-config.json

-In bin/xsede-oauth-mapfile.sh:
- * Set MAP_FILE to where you want your production mapfile place, the default is:
-    /etc/grid-security/xsede-oauth-mapfile
- * Set MAP_FILE_BASE to your base xsede-oauth-mapfile installation directory

 If you have additional local mappings that don't come from XDCDB, place them in /etc/grid-security/xsede-oauth-mapfile.local, or customize the LOCAL_FILE variable